-Drug possession laws in Nevada, particularly about marijuana, are confusing and sometimes excessive.
+Drug possession laws in Nevada, particularly Las Vegas marijuana laws, are confusing and sometimes excessive.
 Understanding your legal rights when it comes to marijuana possession is important to protect your record and your freedom.
 This article discusses various aspects of marijuana possession laws in Nevada.

 Can I be charged with a felony for marijuana possession?